piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 Publishing Company, 1972), 4.

-[^nota154]: Véase Michael Perelman, *The Innovation of Capitalism—Classical Political Economy and the Secret History of Primitive Accumulation* (Durham: Duke University Press, 2000).
+[^nota154]: Véase Michael Perelman, *The Innovation of Capitalism--Classical Political Economy and the Secret History of Primitive Accumulation* (Durham: Duke University Press, 2000).

 [^nota155]: Dan Shiller, "How to Think About Information" en *ed.*